Last updated on November 30th, 2022 at 02:37 pm

 Errors in medical interpretation, or lack of help in the communication between a healthcare provider and a patient, can lead to a patient being given the wrong medication, which will fail to treat the issue and possibly cause new problems.
 Incorrect dosages can also cause severe adverse effects, as dosage can make the difference between a medicine and a poison.

 Patients are often given directions for continuing care of themselves after they leave the hospital, such as taking medication with food, keeping an injured limb elevated, or avoiding alcohol.
 Medical interpretation that is incorrect or absent can lead to a patient taking medication twice a day when they should be taking two capsules once a day, taking a topical treatment orally, or re-injuring a limb for lack of rest.

 There are statics that show that many LEP patients return to consults or emergency rooms due to lack of understanding of treatment.

-The world is smaller, and families are moving from one place of the world to another, breaking down language barriers is more important than ever.
+The world is smaller, and families are moving from one place in the world to another, breaking down language barriers is more important than ever.
 With greater awareness, more attention can be paid to correcting the lack of medical interpretation in medical institutions.
-To provide the best care, hospitals, medical institutions, medical practices and even dental office should have quick access to professional medical interpretation.
+To provide the best care, hospitals, medical institutions, medical practices, and even dental offices should have quick access to professional medical interpretation.
 A medical interpreter must be fluent in both the source and target language as well as medical terminology.

 Medical interpreters help patients get better care, reduce re-admissions, reduce occurrences of malpractice, save time, and reduce suffering exacerbated by language barriers.
 We have access to professional medical interpreters at any hour who are ready to help patients and medical staff communicate.
 Call JR Language today to find your medical language solution.